 The Executive Committee (of which Messrs.
 Rose and Tomchin are members) is empowered to exercise all the powers and authority of the Board of Directors between meetings of the Board, other than the power to fill vacancies on the Board or on any Board committee and the power to declare dividends.
-The Executive Committee met informally throughout the year and took formal action by unanimous written consent seven times during fiscal 2001.
+The Executive Committee met informally throughout the year and took formal action by unanimous written consent five times during fiscal 2002.

 The Audit Committee (of which Messrs.
-Davidoff, Fisher and Schwartz are members) meets with Company personnel and with representatives of the Company's independent public accountants to review the financial statements, internal controls, financial reporting and the audit process.
+Davidoff and Fisher are members) meets with Company personnel and with representatives of the Company's independent public accountants to review the financial statements, internal controls, financial reporting and the audit process.
 The committee also annually recommends to the Board of Directors the appointment of independent public accountants.
 See 'Audit Committee Report.'
-The Audit Committee met four times during fiscal 2001.
+The Audit Committee met six times and took action by unanimous written consent one time during fiscal 2002.

 The Compensation Committee (of which Messrs.
-Davidoff, Fisher and Schwartz are members) establishes the Company's executive compensation policies and administers the Company's stock option plans.
+Davidoff and Fisher are members) establishes the Company's executive compensation policies and administers the Company's stock option plans.
 See 'Compensation Committee Report on Executive Compensation.'
-The Compensation Committee met three times and took action by unanimous written consent four times during fiscal 2001.
+The Compensation Committee met two times and took action by unanimous written consent two times during fiscal 2002.